owap/tech_talks/cljs_2016june/README.md

 can get past the parentheses, and I'm excited by the practices and techniques enabled by these tools.

-What I am proposing will not be simple to implement.
-Learning new tools, problem- solving techniques, and ways of thinking about problems is a time-intensive process, and I understand that time is a resource that is in short supply.
+Learning new tools, problem-solving techniques, and ways of thinking about problems is a time-intensive process, and I understand that time is a resource that is in short supply.

 What I hope to convince you of, however, is that the dividend offered by these new tools and skills will far outweigh the cost of learning them.